The Domino Effect Of Business Disruptions

 About SMC & Dani Kaplan:

-Since 1980, Dani Kaplan has worked with manufacturers, distributors food distributors and food processors as the trusted advisor helping them lower their operating costs, streamline their operations and control the inventory.
+Since 1980, Dani Kaplan has worked with manufacturers, food distributors, food processors, and the pharma industry as the trusted advisor helping them lower their operating costs streamline their operations and control the inventory.

 Dani can be reached at (917) 647-2466 https://smcdata.com/